mustardamus/ekso/README.md

 Given that we have a model file `User.js`, you can access it in the same file with `App.examples.mvc.models.User`, but also via `User` from anywhere else.

+## Testing & Linting

+All options are covered by tests.
+Run them with:

+    npm test

+To see if everything is linting just fine, run:

+    npm run lint